FahimF/SQLiteDB/README.md

 SQLiteDB
 ========

 This is a basic SQLite wrapper for Swift.
-It is very simple at the moment and does not provide any advance functionality.
+It is very simple at the moment and does not provide any advanced functionality.
+Additionally, it's not pure Swift at the moment due to some difficulties in making all of the necessary sqlite C API calls from Swift.

 Adding to Your Project
 ---